civican/legisinfo/42-1/bills/C-97/bill_text.md

 ### Section 11

-      **(1)** Any supplier who is required, either directly or indirectly, because of the provisions of the `Hazardous Products Act`, to disclose any of the following information may, if the supplier considers it to be confidential business information, claim an exemption from the requirement to disclose that information by filing with the **Minister** a claim for exemption in accordance with this section:
+      **(1)** Any supplier who is required, either directly or indirectly, because of the provisions of the `Hazardous Products Act`, to disclose any of the following information may, if the supplier considers it to be confidential business information, claim an exemption from the requirement to disclose that information by filing with the Minister a claim for exemption in accordance with this section:

   **(2)** The portion of subsection 11(2) of the Act before paragraph (a) is replaced by the following:

-    **(2)** Any employer who is required, either directly or indirectly, because of the provisions of the `Canada Labour Code` or the provisions of the Accord Act, as the case may be, to disclose any of the following information may, if the employer considers it to be confidential business information, claim an exemption from the requirement to disclose it by filing with the **Minister** a claim for exemption in accordance with this section:
+    **(2)** Any employer who is required, either directly or indirectly, because of the provisions of the `Canada Labour Code` or the provisions of the Accord Act, as the case may be, to disclose any of the following information may, if the employer considers it to be confidential business information, claim an exemption from the requirement to disclose it by filing with the Minister a claim for exemption in accordance with this section:

   **(3)** Subsection 11(3) of the English version of the Act is replaced by the following:

-    **(3)** A claim for exemption **must** be in **the prescribed** form, be filed in **the** prescribed manner and be accompanied by the prescribed fee or a fee calculated in the prescribed manner.
+    **(3)** A claim for exemption must be in the prescribed form, be filed in the prescribed manner and be accompanied by the prescribed fee or a fee calculated in the prescribed manner.

   **(4)** The portion of subsection 11(4) of the English version of the Act before paragraph (a) is replaced by the following:

-    **(4)** A claim for exemption **must** be accompanied by the safety data sheet or label to which the claim relates and **must** contain
+    **(4)** A claim for exemption must be accompanied by the safety data sheet or label to which the claim relates and must contain

   **(5)** Paragraph 11(4)(b) of the French version of the Act is replaced by the following:

-    une déclaration du demandeur indiquant qu'il croit que les renseignements à l'égard desquels elle est présentée sont des renseignements **commerciaux** confidentiels satisfaisant aux critères réglementaires établis en application de l'alinéa 48(1)a) et qu'il a à sa disposition les renseignements réglementaires pour la justifier qu'il fournira sur demande;
+    une déclaration du demandeur indiquant qu'il croit que les renseignements à l'égard desquels elle est présentée sont des renseignements commerciaux confidentiels satisfaisant aux critères réglementaires établis en application de l'alinéa 48(1)a) et qu'il a à sa disposition les renseignements réglementaires pour la justifier qu'il fournira sur demande;

   **(6)** Subsection 11(5) of the Act is replaced by the following:

-    **(5)** **If** a supplier or an employer files a claim for exemption in accordance with this section and, **after all judicial reviews and appeals are exhausted**, the claim or a portion of the claim is not valid, the supplier or employer, as the case may be, is not entitled to file any other claim for exemption in relation to the information in respect of which the claim or portion of the claim was determined to be invalid.
+    **(5)** If a supplier or an employer files a claim for exemption in accordance with this section and, after all judicial reviews and appeals are exhausted, the claim or a portion of the claim is not valid, the supplier or employer, as the case may be, is not entitled to file any other claim for exemption in relation to the information in respect of which the claim or portion of the claim was determined to be invalid.

 ### Section 201

 Sections 12 to 47 of the Act are replaced by the following:

-## **Review of Claim for Exemption**
+## Review of Claim for Exemption

 ### Section 12